glpi-project/doc-agent/README.md

 Note that it actually uses the readthedocs theme installed in your virtual environment and it can differ locally from the one on readthedocs system.

-Note also to not use docutils later than 0.16 as 0.17.1 still breaks pages as of this writing.

 ## Autobuild

 Autobuild automatically rebuild and refresh the current page on edit.